Self-help for Insomnia

 If we experience insomnia for a short time, less than 3 months, we call this short-term insomnia.
 If insomnia lasts longer than 3 months, it’s called long-term insomnia.

-• Stress, anxiety, depression or other mental health issues
+- Stress, anxiety, depression, and other mental health conditions

 What is Self-Help for Insomnia?